Brodvd/Audio-Sep---from-HF---/README.md

 ![image](https://github.com/user-attachments/assets/0a56c3dc-de00-4ac7-99ca-8698627dd704)

 #### How to give and use the text query of Audio Sep?
+The text query can vary a lot, from simple "guitar" to more complex requests like "a door that slams and then closes", and there is generally a right and wrong, each case is a bit 'to itself.

+The operation of the model is definitely influenced by the training since every track has been tagged but obviously the text query of Audio Sep cannot be compared to Chat Gpt.
+Moreover, although it was trained on large datasets to simulate the open domain, it was “basic” training since the model works best if you generalize the text query (e.g. instead of “owl” write “bird” or instead of “gong” write “percussion” or “bell”).

 ## Conclusion
 Audio Sep has been trained on thousands of tagged YouTube clips, so on tracks that handle the open domain but definitely simpler than a soundtrack.
 In fact this model has great capacity of separation on audio tracks recorded in environment (typical case with some sound source prevailing and mixed noise in the background) But the training also explains that it is not focused on separating voices or musical instruments strictly as they need (voice especially) very detailed training files for each musical instrument .